Materials-Consortia/OPTIMADE/optimade.rst

       - Numerical errors when representing float numbers in fixed precision, e.g. for two chemical symbols with concentrations :val:`1/3` and :val:`2/3`, the concentration might look something like :val:`[0.33333333333, 0.66666666666]`.
 If the client is aware that the sum is not one because of numerical precision, it can renormalize the values so that the sum is exactly one.
       - Experimental errors in the data present in the database.
 In this case, it is the responsibility of the client to decide how to process the data.

-      Note that concentrations are uncorrelated between different site (even of the same species).
+      Note that concentrations are uncorrelated between different sites (even of the same species).

     - **attached**: OPTIONAL; if provided MUST be a list of length 1 or more of strings of chemical symbols for the elements attached to this site, or "X" for a non-chemical element.
     - **nattached**: OPTIONAL; if provided MUST be a list of length 1 or more of integers indicating the number of attached atoms of the kind specified in the value of the :field:`attached` key.

       The implementation MUST include either both or none of the :field:`attached` and :field:`nattached` keys, and if they are provided, they MUST be of the same length.
       Furthermore, if they are provided, the `structure_features`_ property MUST include the string :val:`site_attachments`.

     - **mass**: OPTIONAL.
 If present MUST be a float expressed in a.m.u.
     - **original\_name**: OPTIONAL.
 Can be any valid Unicode string, and SHOULD contain (if specified) the name of the species that is used internally in the source database.